Dineshkumar200/Read-and-Write-Image/README.md

-# READ AND WRITE AN IMAGE
+# 1.READ AND WRITE AN IMAGE
 ## AIM
 To write a python program using OpenCV to do the following image manipulations.
 i) Read, display, and write an image.